createEndpoint

 Parameters

-createEndpoint accepts a clear and structured set of parameters that define an endpoint’s method, route pattern, runtime handler, and configuration options.
+The createEndpoint function accepts a structured set of parameters that define an endpoint’s method, route pattern, runtime handler, and configuration options.

 import type { HTTPMethod, RoutePattern, EndpointConfig, RouteHandler } from "@aura-stack/router/types"